schlimmchen/OpenDTU-OnBattery-docs/docs/hardware/limitations.md

 On ESP32-S3 using firmware variant `generic_esp32s3_usb` (all environments that define `ARDUINO_USB_MODE=1` and `ARDUINO_USB_CDC_ON_BOOT=1`), the messages are instead available on the virtual serial interface of the native USB connection.

+## SPI Busses

+ESP32 and ESP32-S3 chips provide four seperate SPI interfaces.
+Two of them are reserved for communicating with the flash and/or PSRAM.
+The remaining two are free to use for peripherals.
+This means only two SPI peripherals can be connected at a time.
+The following peripherals need an SPI bus each:

+* NRF24 radio module
+* CMT2300 radio module
+* Huawei CAN interface
+* Some diplays